tHarvey303/synthesizer/docs/source/emission_models/emission_models.rst

 * ``emergent`` is the combined emission including dust attenuation and is the sum of ``reprocessed_attenuated`` and ``escaped``.
 NOTE: this does not include thermal dust emission, so is only valid from the UV to near-IR.

-* ``dust`` is the thermal dust emission calculated using an energy balance approach, and assuming a dust emission model.
+* ``dust_emission`` is the thermal dust emission calculated using an energy balance approach, and assuming a dust emission model.

 * ``total`` is the sum of ``attenuated`` and ``dust``, i.e. it includes both the effect of dust attenuation and dust emission.